 Mark Koo, a registered patent attorney licensed in California, focuses his practice in the areas of intellectual property and business start-up.
 He can be reached directly at 510-396-8596.
 After earning his B.S. degree in electrical engineering and his M.S. degree in Materials Science at the University of the Pacific, Mark entered the private sector and accumulated an impressive cache of experience in technologies such as:

 After graduating from McGeorge School of Law and becoming licensed to practice law in California (2011), Mark became a registered patent attorney and began concentrating his law practice on patents, copyrights and trademarks.

-Dr. Mikhailova is a registered patent agent associated with Calhoun Law Firm, and is based in Little Rock, Arkansas.
+Dr. Mikhailova was formerly a registered patent agent, and now associates with Calhoun Law Firm as a life sciences advisor.
 She has an extensive research background, with a focus in biomedicine and biotechnology, including: